 Status

-An important contribution from the pilot is the model that provides a basis for a concrete emissions account.
-The model is based on experience from the Port of Kristiansand.
-Afterwards, it will be up to the lending institution to set the conditions, the “green interest rate”.
+An important contribution from the pilot is a model that forms the basis for a concrete emissions account.
+The model is based on experiences from Kristiansand Port.
+Subsequently, it will be up to the lending institution to determine the conditions, including the “green interest rate.”

-The pilot study has been completed.
-The pilot has delivered a carrot-based system for green corporate financing, given that the set KPIs for the company are achieved.
+The pilot study concluded in April 2023.
+The pilot has delivered a reward-based system for green corporate financing, provided that specified KPIs are achieved for the company.

 KLP takes the framework into customer dialog.
 The framework can be used by ports and all financial players.